vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What is the maximum latency supported between a KMS and vSphere/VCF?

 There is no defined maximum latency between a KMS and vCenter/vSAN.
-A good starting point is the "Maximum latency supported between linked vCenter Servers" guidance found at [configmax.broadcom.com](https://configmax.broadcom.com/guest?vmwareproduct=vSphere&release=vSphere%208.0&categories=4-0).
+A good starting point is the "Maximum latency supported between linked vCenter Servers" guidance found at [configmax.broadcom.com](https://configmax.broadcom.com/) for your product version.
 As of this update it is 150 ms.

 ### Can I use a key provider across a satellite network connection?